https-deeplearning-ai/fast-prototyping-of-genai-apps-with-streamlit/M3/Lesson_01/deploy/README.md

 - To deploy, go to Snowsight's [Streamlit in Snowflake](https://app.snowflake.com/_deeplink/#/streamlit-apps)

 ## Deploy to Streamlit Community Cloud
+- In the course, watch the *"Deploying to Streamlit Community Cloud"* video
 - To deploy, go to [Streamlit Community Cloud](https://streamlit.io/cloud)